tedlee21/TheraPet/README.md

 / desktop game will be great for people of all ages who get stressed or overwhelmed and want a little pick-me-up while doing work on a PC.

-*Perhaps a little TMI but*, I struggle with clinical anxiety and depression, and I think I personally would like to use this application once I finish it.
-Dealing with these issues first hand, I always have an idea of what I would like to hear as motivation / consolement at times, but am never quite sure where to find what I need to hear.
+As a human being who sometimes finds themselves overwhelmed by life, I think I personally would like to use this application once I finish it.
+When things get tough, I always have an idea of what I would like to hear as motivation / consolement at times, but am never quite sure where to find what I need to hear.
 Also, seeing motivational messages soley written in text lacks impact in my opinion.
 I want to personify these messages I would find helpful